10 Proven Ways to Keep Your Brand Messaging Consistent Across Languages

 7. Quality Still Requires Human Expertise

-AI saves time for marketers in content-laden campaigns, but far too often at the cost of distorted brand messaging.
+AI saves time for marketers in content-laden campaigns.
+But far too often at the cost of distorted brand messaging.
 AI will not deliver the tone, humor, and/or cultural meaning that must be regarded when discussing a brand campaign.
 For branded messaging, a human must be involved.

 1. Employ technology for the mundane organizational tasks, and back it up with human review.